Jennifer Barry recognized for her outstanding leadership and legal excellence by San Diego Business Journal.

 - Defamation and right of publicity counseling and litigation

-Ms. Barry has specialized expertise in internet law and has successfully handled domain name portfolio management and recovery of domain names before the World Intellectual Property Organization, the National Arbitration Forum, and the ADR.EU Center of the Czech Arbitration Court.
+Ms. Barry regularly tackles internet law matters and has successfully handled domain name portfolio management and recovery of domain names before the World Intellectual Property Organization, the National Arbitration Forum, and the ADR.EU Center of the Czech Arbitration Court.

 She has also worked extensively on social networking and website/e-commerce issues and has been invited to speak on several panels in this area.

 - Chambers USA 2022-2023 Ranked Attorney for Trademark, Copyright & Trade Secrets

 - The Legal 500 US 2012-2023 Recommended Attorney for Trade Secrets and Trademarks: Litigation

 - Profiles in Diversity Journal 2020 Women Worth Watching Award

 - San Diego Daily Transcript 2020 Influential Women of San Diego

 - WTR 1000 2020 Top Trademark Professional in California